anirudh-gor/flask_poc/README.md

 flask app poc for GSB BFF

 feature change log:
+- added '/recommend' API
+  - ability to aggregate responses across multiple APIs
+  - use public APIs to recommend a random song
-- added /recommend API (API aggregation and JSON response)
+  - API return as JSON format
 - use psql as db
+  - integrate flask_sqlalchemy ORM
+  - connect with postgres
+  - ability to to db operations using ORM
-- vanilla app 'todo list'
+- vanilla CRUD app 'todo list'
+  - ability to add/delete/update tasks